 Overseas travel

-If your friend believes that they are going to be travelling overseas very soon, it’s extremely important that they try to get help while they are still in Australia.
+If your friend believes that they are going to be travelling overseas very soon, it’s important that they try to get help while they are still in Australia.
 It becomes more difficult to help someone return to Australia, and prevent a marriage, once they have already been taken overseas.
 Your friend can reach out to My Blue Sky anonymously if it makes them feel safer.

 Use the website chatbox:

-Secure Messaging Room:
+Secure Message Room:

 Phone:

-You can call +61 2 9514 8115 (9am-5pm AEST, Mon-Fri).
+You can call +61 2 9514 8115 (9am-5pm Sydney time, Monday to Friday).

 In an emergency, including when someone is at immediate risk of harm, call Triple Zero (000).

-The Australian Federal Police:
+Australian Federal Police:

 What if I have doubts?

 It can feel scary to support someone going through an experience like this.
 You might feel like you can’t make much difference to their situation, but you can – by being there to listen, and by showing that you care.
+You can also contact us for advice.

 Explore our Toolkit, and find out how you can make a difference.